Opéra de Paris (Palais Garnier) as Rarely Seen

 A carbon copy of a letter Nina wrote to her friend Billie, just one week into her Parisian adventure (1958)

-February 7th, 1958
+Paris, February 7th, 1958

-I’ve been thinking about that long conversation we had on the way to the airport.
-About your voice.
-About Hazel.
-About Sarah Vaughan***.
+I’ve been thinking about that long conversation we had on the way to the airport, about your voice, about Hazel, about Sarah Vaughan**.
 And how you wondered if you’d ever find your place in the jazz scene.
-So let me tell you about someone I just learned about...
-Charles Garnier, the architect behind the Opéra de Paris.
+So let me tell you about someone I just learned about: Charles Garnier, the architect behind the Opéra de Paris.

-So if you ever doubt your place in music, just remember… even the world’s most iconic opera house was once just a dream in the hands of someone just starting out.
+So, if you ever doubt your place in music, just remember even the world’s most iconic opera house was once just a dream in the hands of someone just starting out.

+I wish you were here.
+Paris would suit you so well.
+Hazel and I keep saying so.
 In the meantime, I’m sending you a photo of the Opéra de Paris, back when it was still being built around 1880.
 I think you’ll love it.

 Nina